jgulick48/rv-homekit/README.md

 First you need to prepare a RaspberryPi as your host for the application.
 The OS that I'm using myself is [Ubuntu 20.04 server](https://ubuntu.com/download/raspberry-pi).

-If you have a separate WiFi network that you use for your devices configure the wireless on the pi to connect to that network
+If you have a separate WiFi network that you use for your devices configure the wireless on the pi to connect to that network.

+Download the rv-homekit app from https://github.com/jgulick48/rv-homekit/releases/download/v0.0.1/rv-homekit and save it in its own directory.

 ## Configuration